Managing intrusive thoughts

 • Feeling like the thoughts are controlling you rather than you controlling them.

 As intrusive thoughts intensify, they can focus on distressing concepts or behaviours that may trouble you.
-When these thoughts start to dominate your mind, they can negatively affect your daily life and wellbeing.
+When these thoughts start to dominate your mind or make it difficult to sleep, they can negatively affect your daily life and wellbeing.

 • Natural brain activity